 Metalogic flourished in Poland.
-We read [9, pp. 38, 59]:
+We read (Łukasiewicz, Tarski, 1930, pp. 38, 59):

 In the course of the years 1926-1930 investigations were carried out in Warsaw belonging to that part of metamathematics - or better metalogic - which has as its field of study the simplest deductive discipline, namely the sentential calculus.
 These investigations were initiated by Łukasiewicz; the first results originated both with him and with Tarski.
 In the seminar for mathematical logic, which was conducted by Łukasiewicz in the University of Warsaw beginning in 1926, most of the results stated below of Lindenbaum, Sobociński, and Wajsberg were found and discussed.
-The systematization of all the research and the clarification of concepts concerned was the work of Tarski.[,,,].
+The systematization of all the research and the clarification of concepts concerned was the work of Tarski. [...].
 In conclusion we would like to add that, as the simplest deductive discipline, the sentential calculus is particularly suitable metamathematical investigation.
 It is to be regarded as a laboratory in which metamathematical methods can be discovered and metamathematical concepts constructed which can then be carried over to more complicated mathematical systems.

-Simultaneously, Tarski papers on metamathematics (see [15], [16]) appeared.
+Simultaneously, Tarski papers on metamathematics (Tarski, 1930; Tarski, 1930) appeared.
 One can find in these writings investigations on various metamathematical concepts and problems, like deductive system, consequence operation or logical matrix.
 These results established to a great respect the position of metamathematics and metalogic in mathematical community.
-It is perhaps worth noting that Polish logicians did not assume any particular system of the foundations of mathematics.
-Following the tradition of Polish Mathematical School they admitted any accepted mathematical method in order to carry out investigations on logical and mathematical systems - a free use of a controversial axiom of choice is a good example of this attitude.
-In other words, "Polish" metamathematics was not logicist, formalist or intuitionistic as well as not bounded by any general philosophical view as it occurred in the Vienna Circle syntactic approach (see [6]).
+It is perhaps worth noting that Polish logicians did not assume any particular system of the foundations of mathematical method in order to carry out investigations on logical and mathematical systems - a free use of a controversial axiom of choice is a good example of this attitude.
+In other words, "Polish" metamathematics was not logicist, formalist or intuitionistc as well as not bounded by any general philosophical view as it occurred in the Vienna Circle syntactic approach (Carnap, 1934).